Stabilizer R\'enyi Entropy and its Transition in the Coupled Sachdev-Ye-Kitaev Model

 Here, we introduce four copies of the original system, labeled by $\alpha \in \{1,2,3,4\}$, with the corresponding Majorana strings denoted by $\Psi_{\bm{v}}^{(\alpha)}$.
 The ordering of these Majorana strings is irrelevant, since only bosonic ones contribute.
 Introducing $Z_{\text{SRE}}=e^{-S_{\text{SRE}}}$, we have the relation $M_2(\rho)=S_{\text{SRE}}-4S_\beta +N\ln 2$.
 Now, we rewrite the summation over Majorana strings as a summation on each site $m$.
 This yields

 Therefore, evaluating the SRE amounts to inserting operators on each site of the replicated system.
-When the density matrix is represented as an imaginary-time path integral~\cite{altland2010condensed}, these operators are inserted at a single imaginary time, chosen as $\tau = 0$, as sketched in FIG.~\ref{fig:pathintegral}.
+When the density matrix is represented as an imaginary-time path integral~\cite{altland2010condensed}, these operators are inserted at a single imaginary time, chosen as $\tau = 0$. {A sketch is presented in Fig.~\ref{fig:pathintegral}, where each copy of the imaginary-time evolution $e^{-\beta H}$ is depicted as a closed circle, with different copies shown in distinct colors.
+The black dots denote operator insertions that couple the different copies.
+A similar replica trick has been widely used in calculations of entanglement entropy \cite{Calabrese:2009qy}. }

 To eliminate the extensive operator insertions, which are difficult to handle directly, we introduce a set of auxiliary Ising spins $\sigma_m = \pm 1$ and express $M_2(\rho)$ by

 where $\mathcal{S}_{m}^{\alpha\beta}[\sigma_m]= e^{\frac{\pi}{2}\sigma_m\psi_m^{(\alpha)}\psi_m^{(\beta)}}$ is the fermionic SWAP operation that satisfies